yadayada/acd_cli/README.rst

         usage (u)           show drive usage data
         quota (q)           show drive quota [raw JSON] metadata (m)        print a node's metadata [raw JSON]

+        mount               mount the cloud drive at a local directory

 Please run ``acd_cli --help`` to get a current list of the available actions.
 You may also get a list of further arguments and their order of an action by calling ``acd_cli [action] --help``.